Date joined etsy -8/7/07

 Sales to date - 319

-I am Judit Wild, and I live in Budapest, Hungary.
+-Give us some basic info about you: name, where you live, kids/pets, favorite ice cream flavor, etc. I am Judit Wild, and I live in Budapest, Hungary.
 I have done many things in my life so far: first I studied photo journalism, then I was journalist for 10 years.
 While writing articles I finished my sociology studies, and started to work as a sociologist as well.
 I stopped writing articles 3 years ago, and now I work as a sociologist besides making jewelry.

 -Describe an average day in life of "you".